samuelim01/tp/docs/UserGuide.md

 ```

 Acceptable values for `INDEX`:
-- A positive integer
+- A positive integer.

 Examples:
-- `guest delete 2` deletes the 2nd guest on the guest list
+- `guest delete 2` deletes the 2nd guest on the guest list.
-- `guest filter n/Betsy` followed by `guest delete 1` deletes the 1st guest in the results of the `filter` command
+- `guest filter n/Betsy` followed by `guest delete 1` deletes the 1st guest in the results of the `filter` command.

 Expected behaviour upon success:
-- Deletes the guest at the specified `INDEX`
+- Deletes the guest at the specified `INDEX`.
-  - If the previous command was `guest filter KEY_WORDS`, the `INDEX` refers to the index number shown in the filtered guest list
+  - If the previous command was `guest filter KEY_WORDS`, the `INDEX` refers to the index number shown in the filtered guest list.
-  - Otherwise, the `INDEX` refers to the index number on the unfiltered guest list
+  - Otherwise, the `INDEX` refers to the index number on the unfiltered guest list.
-- Displays a message telling user which guest has been deleted
+- Displays a message telling user which guest has been deleted.

 Expected behaviour upon failure:
-- Number out of index range, not a number, or no number: Displays error message “Please input a positive integer as the index.”
+- Number out of index range, not a number, or no number: Displays error message “Please input a positive integer as the index”.
-- Number does not correspond to any guest: Displays error message “The index you have provided does not correspond to any guest.”
+- Number does not correspond to any guest: Displays error message “The index you have provided does not correspond to any guest”.
-- No input index: Displays error message “Please input an index.”
+- No input index: Displays error message “Please input an index”.

 <span style="font-size: 0.4em;">[Back to Top](#wedlog-user-guide)</span>
 --------------------------------------------------------------------------------------------------------------------